 - 4. Communication between the MFP and its peripherals is conducted via the peripheral I/F using Ricoh-unique protocols.
 These exchanges are limited to pre-determined commands and data, and only take place after the MFP has recognized the peripheral device.
 If the MFP receives illegal data from the peripheral, it will judge that a perhiperal device failure has occurred or that the device is not connected. - 5.
 The MFP communicates with external coin/card-operated devices through the PEACE I/F in accordance with the same protocols used for its peripherals described in #4 above.
 It is possible to utilize such external devices in tandem with restrictions on the Available Functions for each individual user, in which case the device and MFP exchange the relevant information (e.g. User Code data). - 6.
-With the @Remote function, the MFP is connected via the network to a Ricoh-developed device known as RC Gate, which is then connected to the @Remote Center.
-Before transferring any data, the MFP and RC Gate perform a two-way authentication process based on digital certificates, which ensures that the MFP cannot connect to any device other than RC Gate.
-Communication between RC Gate and the MFP modules responsible for @Remote operations is performed over exclusive socket-based connections, as described in #2 above.
-In addition, it is also possible to change the MFP settings to prohibit @Remote communication. - 7.
-Communication with an external controller is performed via the VideoLink board over a serial connection, which uses a Ricoh-original communication protocol.
+With the @Remote function, the MFP is connected via the network to a Ricoh-developed device known as RC Gate, which is then connected to the @Remote Center, or to the @Remote Center directly.
+Before transferring any data, two-way authentication is performed using digital certificates between the MFP and RC Gate or MFP and @Remote Center, which ensures that the MFP cannot connect to any device other than RC Gate or to its single, pre-assigned @Remote Center.
+Communication between RC Gate/@Remote Center and the MFP modules responsible for @Remote operations is performed over exclusive socket-based connections, as described in #2 above.
+In addition, it is also possible to change the MFP settings to prohibit @Remote communication. - Communication with an external controller is performed via the VideoLink board over a serial connection, which uses a Ricoh-original communication protocol.
 The internal arrangement is designed such that the external controller cannot gain access to the MFP internal modules until after it has successfully cleared the device registration process.